Grammarly Free vs. Pro (Put to the Test in 2026)

 It came out ahead of ProWritingAid, Ginger, Hemingway Editor, WhiteSmoke, and other software.

-When it comes to identifying and eliminating errors in writing, Grammarly is unparalleled.
 I authored an article about Grammarly’s accuracy if you’d like to learn more.
 The post discusses the amount of time, effort, and money that have gone into improving the accuracy of Grammarly’s algorithm.

 Since Grammarly is often compared to ProWritingAid, let’s briefly compare these two programs.